LyricsPortal/LyricsPortal/README.md

-# 🌟 Hola, soy Héctor Escabias 🌟
+# 🌟 Hi, I'm Héctor Escabias 🌟

-Soy un **programador** en formación con una gran pasión por el desarrollo.
-Estudio programación y disfruto trabajando con diversas tecnologías.
-Aquí puedes ver algunos de mis proyectos, habilidades y formas de conectar conmigo.
+I am a **programmer** in training with a great passion for development.
+I study programming and enjoy working with various technologies.
+Here you can see some of my projects, skills and ways to connect with me.

-## 🔧 **Habilidades**
+## 🔧 **Skills**

 ![Python](https://img.shields.io/badge/-Python-blue?logo=python&logoColor=white)
 ![HTML](https://img.shields.io/badge/-HTML-E34F26?logo=html5&logoColor=white)